In this article

 Like with skincare, it might be a case of trial and error before you find the right makeup, foundation in particular.
 The best foundation for dull skin is one that promises to illuminate the skin rather than mattify it.

-Mattifying foundations are great for those with oily skin, who need a little extra help keeping oil and shine at bay.
+Mattifying foundations are one of the best makeup types for oily skin, who need a little extra help keeping oil and shine at bay.
 But if you have dull skin, mattifying it will cause it to look dry and even more dull.

 Look for words on foundation packaging such as illuminating or radiance boosting or for foundations that give a dewy finish.
 They tend to contain ingredients that allow light to bounce off the skin (rather than absorbing it) making it glow and appear toned and even.